FrancesCoronel/personal-website-v3/site/content/adventures/2018-02-16-demystifying-meltdown-spectre.md

 As a developer evangelist, you will often be called upon to speak at a variety of events from hackathons to meetups to company all-hands calls to large conferences.

-An invaluable skill in the evangelist’s toolbox is the ability to quickly learn a technical topic and then teach/explain it to audiences of varying technical expertise.
+An invaluable skill in the evangelist's toolbox is the ability to quickly learn a technical topic and then teach/explain it to audiences of varying technical expertise.

 Security researchers recently found and disclosed details about a chip flaw present in most modern CPUs.

 **Explain Meltdown and Spectre: what are they, how are they different, how do they work, and why are they scary?**

-You can choose any format you’d like: PowerPoint deck, rap lyrics, whiteboard coding, no slides whatsoever, it’s completely up to you.
+You can choose any format you'd like: PowerPoint deck, rap lyrics, whiteboard coding, no slides whatsoever, it's completely up to you.

 A stellar presentation will address the widest possible audience: everyone from a non-technical salesperson or your grandmother to a senior engineering director or CTO.